CP_Singapore_Merlion

 CS Singapore Internships

-Internship Opportunities (In-Person/Virtual)
+Internship Opportunities (In-Person)

 CS Singapore internships are challenging and rewarding experiences that help interns gain an understanding of the business climate in Singapore and the region.
 Each of our interns works with CS staff on a variety of jobs and projects in supporting American companies looking to expand their business in this region.
 Interns typically conduct market research, assist in developing customized solutions for our clients and support trade events.
 The U.S. Commercial Service seeks hard-working, responsible interns, preferably at the graduate student level.